-Turkish graphic and type designer, and calligrapher of both Latin and arabic.
-He lived from 1913-1987.
+Turkish graphic and type designer, and calligrapher of both Latin and Arabic.
+He lived from 1913 until 1987.
 His calligraphy has led to some fine alphabets, including a blackletter and a flared Basque alphabet.
 Picture.

 Euskara Typeface Box

 Born in Barcelona in 1950, Joan Barjau is a graphic and type designer, cartoonist, illustrator, painter, and animator who taught at Eina in Barcelona from 1984-1993.
-Designer at type-o-tones in Barcelona who made Analfabeta Regular (1999, with Flavio Morais), Analfabeta Pics (1999, with Flavio Morais), Ebu Script (2007, a technical script done with José Manuel Urós), Iva (1995-1998), Jeune Adrian (1997), MeMimas (1991-2007, upright connected script done with José Manuel Urós; a Spanish school script commissioned in 1991 by publisher Barcanova), MeMimasAlternate, the great Sniff (1995), Talqual (1997, handwriting), Tschicholina (1997, unicase font inspired by Tschichold), Xiquets Primitives (1995, dingbats), Zubizarreta (1997, an award winner at Bukvaraz 2001; Zubizarreta Tosca is clearly Kafkaesque; the whole family is a mix between Neanderthal simplicity and Basque toughness).
+Designer at type-o-tones in Barcelona who made Analfabeta Regular (1999, with Flavio Morais), Analfabeta Pics (1999, with Flavio Morais), Analfabeto (+Pics, 2007, another vernacular typeface done with Flavio Morais), Ebu Script (1991-2013, a technical script done with José Manuel Urós), Iva (1993-2007), Jeune Adrian (1997), MeMimas (1991-2007, upright connected script done with José Manuel Urós; a Spanish school script commissioned in 1991 by publisher Barcanova), MeMimasAlternate, the great Sniff (1995, poster family), Talqual (1997, handwriting), Tschicholina (1997, unicase font inspired by Tschichold), Xiquets Primitives (1995, dingbats), Zubizarreta (1997, an award winner at Bukvaraz 2001; Zubizarreta Tosca is clearly Kafkaesque; the whole family is a mix between Neanderthal simplicity and Basque toughness).

-Basque designer.
+Basque penman, 1788-1853.
 His designs were engraved in 1833 by Giraldos and Nicolás de Gangioti and dedicated to the Queen Governor.
 That work was published in Colección General de los Caractéres de Letras Europeas (see here).
-[Google] [More] ⦿

 Also written as Juan de Yciar or Juan de Ycíar or Ioannes de Yciar.
 Spanish calligrapher, mathematician and writing master, 1515-1590.
 Author of Arte Subtillissima (1553, Zaragossa) and Arte Breve (1559, Zaragossa).
 According to Heitlinger, he was born in 1523, not 1515, in the Basque city of Durango (Vizcaya).
 He studied calligraphy with Tagliente and Palatino, and invented the so-called Spanish Bastarda, and drew many beautiful chancery alphabets.